 - Child’s relationship with parent – the more involved a parent is in their child’s day-to-day care and activities, the more heavily this will weigh in the final determination of who gets custody of children in a Brighton divorce.

 There are several other factors that the judge may consider including any special needs the child may have, the moral fitness of a parent and whether or not one of the parents has been abusive.
-Any factors you believe should be considered should be discussed with your child custody attorney in Brighton.
+Any factors you believe should be considered should be discussed with your child custody attorney.

-When you and your spouse cannot agree on what is in the best interest of your child, work closely with a child custody attorney in Brighton to ensure that your interests and the interests of your children are protected.
-At the Law Office of Kimberly S. Robbins, P.C., we work with parents in Livingston County, Oakland County, Washtenaw County, Howell, Ann Arbor, Pickney, Fowlerville, Waterford, Pontiac, Ypsilanti, Novi, Brighton and Wixom, Michigan to help them through challenging child custody disputes.
-Call our offices today at 248-594-5920.
+When you and your spouse cannot agree on what is in the best interest of your child, work closely with a child custody attorney to ensure that your interests and the interests of your children are protected.
+At the Law Office of Kimberly S. Robbins, P.C., we work with parents in Livingston County, Oakland County, Washtenaw County and Genesee County; and cities including Howell, Ann Arbor, Pickney, Fowlerville, Waterford, Pontiac, Ypsilanti, Novi, Brighton and Wixom and many other cities.
+Kimberly Robbins will help you through challenging child custody disputes.
+Call her offices today at 248-594-5920 or email her at: [email protected]